 As an investor, you can’t assume that a stock will be lucrative.
-It could take some years for a pharmaceutical company’s shares to take off (albeit fast and far) when one of its drugs is approved by a regulatory authority.
+It could take some years for a pharmaceutical company’s shares to take off (albeit fast and far) after it produces a blockbusrer drugs that's approved by a regulatory authority.
 You need to set various criteria to help you identify the potential value of a stock before investing.

 To come up with our list of top pharmaceutical stocks, we have crunched some numbers and assessed the future prospects of the companies concerned.

 How to Trade and Invest in Pharmaceutical Stocks?

 It should take only a few minutes to fill out an online broker's application form with your name, address, email address, and other personal information, although you may also have to upload some identification documents.
 You can easily fund your account by bank transfer, credit/debit card, or sometimes PayPal.

 Using our list as a guide, but backed by your own research, you can navigate the broker’s list(s) of stocks to find the ones you want to buy.
 You should be able to pull up a price chart for each one to finely tune the timing of your purchase; e.g. to buy on a dip or a price breakout.

 Place Your Trade

 It will be really obvious how to buy the stock at the current market price by pressing the “buy” button (once you’ve entered the number of shares to buy or the amount of money to invest).
 Alternatively, you can place a limit order — inside or outside of market hours — to buy at a maximum price you specify.